Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Theory

 Pauli evolution, therefore, creates a binary tree, such that the evaluation of the final expectation value requires one to sum the expectation values of all the leaves, weighted by the weight of the branch.
 While this is clearly exponential to do exactly, the fact that many of these paths will have extremely small weights leads to a number of truncation options.

 One could take a depth-first search approach to this, evaluating the sum path-by-path and aborting a given path once the current weight drops below a threshold.
 This requires essentially zero memory and is embarrassingly parallelizable; however, it performs rather poorly due to the need to go to very tight thresholds for convergence.
 One reason for this is that each path can visit the same Pauli, resulting in an opportunity for interference between the paths.
 Instead, we use a breadth-first search approach where the full operator at each time step is stored in memory, providing the opportunity to account for interference between Pauli paths.
 Keeping track of the full operator stabilizes truncation and facilitates the computation of properties such as 4-point correlation functions.
 In this paper, we perform truncations at each time step, deleting all Paulis whose coefficient absolute value is smaller than a given threshold $\epsilon$.
-This approach is not new and has been used in several implementations, including Refs. \cite{rudolphPauliPropagationComputational2025} and \cite{begusicFastClassicalSimulation2023}.
+This truncation approach is not new and has been used in several implementations, including Refs. \cite{rudolphPauliPropagationComputational2025} and \cite{begusicFastClassicalSimulation2023}.

-The approximation of Pauli Heisenberg dynamics has been described with a variety of names, Pauli Propagation,\cite{rallSimulationQubitQuantum2019,rudolphPauliPropagationComputational2025}, Pauli Backpropagation,\cite{martinezEfficientSimulationParametrized2025}, Pauli Path simulation,\cite{gonzalez-garciaPauliPathSimulations2025}, and Sparse Pauli Dynamics (SPD).\cite{begusicFastClassicalSimulation2023}, each with different, but related goals.
-Here, we refer to our usage of approximate Pauli evolution as SPD, since we are currently only approximating the evolution by truncating small coefficient Paulis, leaving the analysis of Pauli weight truncation for later work.
+The approximation of Pauli Heisenberg dynamics has been described with a variety of names, Pauli Propagation (\texttt{PP})~\cite{rallSimulationQubitQuantum2019,rudolphPauliPropagationComputational2025}, Pauli Backpropagation~\cite{martinezEfficientSimulationParametrized2025}, Pauli Path simulation~\cite{gonzalez-garciaPauliPathSimulations2025}, and Sparse Pauli Dynamics (\texttt{SPD})~\cite{begusicFastClassicalSimulation2023}, each with different, but related goals.
+Although our current treatment of approximate Pauli evolution is most closely related to \texttt{SPD}, since we are currently only approximating the evolution by truncating small coefficient Paulis, we have also found truncations based on Pauli weight truncation to be effective, and so we will refer to our Pauli evolution treatment by the name of Pauli Propagation, referencing the first detailed presentation of the simulation strategy~\cite{rallSimulationQubitQuantum2019}.